Position: Offensive guard

 Combine Performance Data

-Bench press: 35 reps (tied for second among offensive linemen)
+Bench press: 34 reps (second among offensive linemen)

 20-yard shuttle: 4.62 seconds